AmrTarekk/Attendence-system-using-Facial-Recognition-/README.md

 Description :

 This Project consists of 3 Tasks :

 First we have to collect our users data such as Name , ID and Photos Including one face.

-Second task will be extracting every photo's 128 element Vectors using our FaceNet Pretrained model Later we can verify our user attendence by extracting his face details and classify it using KNN
+Second task will be extracting every photo's 128 element Vectors using our FaceNet Pretrained model.

+Later we can verify our user attendence by extracting his face details and classify it using KNN.

 References: